Learned helplessness: Depression

 Young adults and middle-aged parents with a pessimistic explanatory style often suffer from depression.
-They tend to be poor at problem-solving and cognitive restructuring and demonstrate poor job satisfaction and interpersonal relationships in the workplace.
-Those with a pessimistic style can have weakened immune systems.
-It includes increased vulnerability to minor ailments (e.g., cold, fever) and major illnesses (e.g., heart attack, cancers).
-It can also cause poorer recovery from health problems.
+They tend to be deficient at problem-solving and cognitive restructuring, and demonstrate poor job satisfaction and interpersonal relationships in the workplace.
+Those with a pessimistic style can have weakened immune systems, including increased vulnerability to minor (e.g., colds) and major health issues (e.g., cancers).
+It can also cause poor recovery from health problems.

 Social impact

 Learned helplessness can be a factor in a wide range of social situations.